medvision-codepath/Android-Fitness/README.md

 5. Goals the user can set up for new excersises
 - Include some kind of progress bar (leveling system)
   -   Default is every week, but the goal of how often the goal is met is determined by the user
+6. Export all fitness data as a json data file and share it via an endpoint (if possible)

 **Optional Features**